mcanbildiren/mcanbildiren/README.md

 # **Mustafa Can Bildiren**

-## Electrical and Electronics Engineer
+## Electrical and Electronics Engineering
 🎓*Graduated from Istanbul Bahcesehir University in 2020.*

 ## Full Stack Web Programming Course